Head-and-shoulders portrait of Bethany Hawkins on a gray background. She is smiling and wearing a black suit jacket and red top.

 Reasons include difficulty accessing physical banking and ATM locations, lack of internet access for online banking, distrust of the banking system and poor credit history.

-As Hawkins and Black work with tribes to develop a curriculum, they are mindful of these challenges.
+Hawkins and Black have been mindful of these challenges throughout the curriculum development process.
 They can't assume students grew up with personal banking as a routine part of their money management toolkit.

 "We need to cover basic banking needs all the way up to home loans and saving for retirement," Hawkins said.
 "I think working with a credit union might help with some of the trust issues because we work to serve our members, not shareholders."